containers/podman/docs/podman-run.1.md

 * [`z`|`Z`]
 * [`[r]shared`|`[r]slave`|`[r]private`]

-The `/CONTAINER-DIR` must be an absolute path such as `/src/docs`.
-The `/HOST-DIR` must be an absolute path as well.
-Podman bind-mounts the `HOST-DIR` to the path you specify.
-For example, if you supply the `/foo` value, Podman creates a bind-mount.
+The `CONTAINER-DIR` must be an absolute path such as `/src/docs`.
+The volume will be mounted into the container at this directory.

+Volumes may specify a source as well, as either a directory on the host or the name of a named volume.
+If no source is given, the volume will be created as an anonymous named volume with a randomly generated name, and will be removed when the container is removed via the `--rm` flag or `podman rm --volumes`.

+If a volume source is specified, it must be a path on the host or the name of a named volume.
+Host paths are allowed to be absolute or relative; relative paths are resolved relative to the directory Podman is run in.
+Any source that does not begin with a `.` or `/` it will be treated as the name of a named volume.
+If a volume with that name does not exist, it will be created.
+Volumes created with names are not anonymous and are not removed by `--rm` and `podman rm --volumes`.

-You can specify multiple  **-v** options to mount one or more mounts to a container.
+You can specify multiple  **-v** options to mount one or more volumes into a container.

 You can add `:ro` or `:rw` suffix to a volume to mount it  read-only or